mikaelhadler/unsplash-wallpapper/README.md

 # Unsplash Wallpaper

-This is a script to set you linux box wallpapper using Unsplash api to get a random image or random image that the logged in user likes.
+This is a script to set you linux box wallpapper using Unsplash api to get a random image or random image that the selected user likes.

 ## Requirements